University Fee Issues and Disputes

 We offer a fixed fee initial consultation with our team to discuss your needs and see how we can help.

 Should you wish to proceed, we will provide a realistic cost estimate for dealing with your matter.
-Any billable work carried out will always be agreed upon with you in advance, giving you complete certainty and transparency over the costs involved.
+The cost of work carried out will always be agreed upon with you in advance, giving you complete certainty and transparency over the costs involved.

-The exact cost of our services will depend on the nature of your problem, including the amount of time and level of expertise needed to support you effectively.
-We will be happy to discuss this with you when you contact our team.
+The exact cost of our services will depend on the nature of your problem, the amount of time required to provide assistance to you and level of expertise needed, to support you effectively.
+We will be happy to discuss this with you during our initial fixed fee consultation.

 For more information on our education law pricing, please get in touch.